 On December 24, 1995 the President of the Kyrgyz Republic, Askar Akaev, was re-elected for the next term.

-The main reasons why the March events happened, as well as in the other countries (namely Georgia, Ukraine) were the falsification of election results to the Parliament, the presence of strong civil society, namely the youth movement, general impoverishment of the population and widespread corruption in all spheres of authority.
-The distinctive features of the revolution in Kyrgyzstan were factors such as the outlying character of the revolution, absence of the indivisible ideological platform of the opposition and the national leader party, and also original divergence in the opposition itself about the future development of the country.
-Over the course of revolution a peculiar union of the leaders was made – Kurmanbek Bakiev and Felix Kulov, each of whom used to work in the staff of the supreme leadership of the country, but at different times used to be in the opposition of the president.
+Very much like Georgia's Rose Revolution and Ukraine's Orange Revolution, the Tulip revolution has been a result of fraudulent elections, empowered civil society, general impoverishment of the population and widespread corruption in the public sector.
+The revolution in Kyrgyzstan was different from the other so called Colored revolutions by absence of shared ideological platform of the opposition and the leading party, as well as difference among the oppositionists about the future course of the country.
+Over the course of revolution, a peculiar union of leaders was made – of Kurmanbek Bakiev and Felix Kulov - each used to be in the staff of the top leadership, and at times used to be in opposition to the former president.

-(According to the material, prepared by the political analyst Ainura Cholponkulova for the Round Table of the Social Research Center of the American University in Central Asia, Bishkek, Kyrgyzstan, December 17, 2005.)
+(Based on the materials, prepared by the political analyst Ainura Cholponkulova for the Round Table of the Social Research Center of the American University in Central Asia, Bishkek, Kyrgyzstan, December 17, 2005.)

-Extraordinary (special) elections of the president of the country were conducted in July, 10, 2005.
-There were six candidates for the post of the president, including Kurmanbek Bakiev acting as the president after the 24th of March and Felix Kulov.
-However, in order to avoid the split of the government and as soon as possible to put an end to instability in the country, Kulov and Bakiev came to an agreement in the second week of May, that Kulov would leave the political battle, and Bakiev if elected as president would appoint Kulov to the post of the prime minister.
+Extraordinary (special) elections of the president of the country were conducted on July, 10, 2005.
+There were six candidates for the office of the president, including the then-acting President Kurmanbek Bakiev and Felix Kulov.
+However, in order to avoid the rift in the government and to immediately put an end to political instability, Kulov and Bakiev reached an agreement in the second week of May, that Kulov would leave the political battle, and Bakiev, if elected as the President, would appoint Kulov to the Prime Minister office.

-In the sequel of the extraordinary presidential elections, on July 10, 2006 Kurmanbek Bakiev was elected as the second president of the country, with 88.82 % of the vote.
+In the extraordinary presidential elections of July 10, 2006, Kurmanbek Bakiev was elected as the second president of the country, winning 88.82 % of the votes.

 Among the priorities called by the newly elected president were the following:

-· to move a new generation of young highly qualified and honest leaders and politicians out for the administrative sphere of influence.
+· to move a new generation of young highly qualified and honest leaders and politicians out of the administrative sphere of influence.

 More information about the President can be found on the official web-site.

-Nowadays the order of election, competence, grounds for discontinuance of power of the president of the Kyrgyz Republic are regulated by the third chapter of the Constitution of the Kyrgyz Republic called “President”.
-Powers of the President are defined in article 46 of the Constitution of the KR.
+Nowadays the issues like procedure of election, competences, termination of power of the President of the Kyrgyz Republic are regulated by the third section of the Constitution of the Kyrgyz Republic titled "President".
+Powers of the President are defined in article 64 of the Constitution of the Kyrgyz Republic.

-The President of the Kyrgyz Republic shall determine major directions of internal and external policy of the state, represent the Kyrgyz Republic within the country and in international relations, take measures to guard the sovereignty and territorial integrity of the Kyrgyz Republic, and shall ensure the integrity and continuity of the state power and coordinated functioning and interaction of state bodies, and their responsibility to the people.
+The President of the Kyrgyz Republic directs foreign policy, represents the Kyrgyz Republic inside and outside the country, takes measures to protect the sovereignty and territorial integrity of the Kyrgyz Republic, and ensures the integrity and continuity of the state power and coordinated functioning and interaction of state bodies, and their responsibility to the people.

 The Jogorku Kenesh is the parliament of the Kyrgyz Republic.